sandialabs/reverse_argparse/CONTRIBUTING.md

 ### Testing

-PyRAMSES uses [pytest][pytest] for our unit test suite.
-To get up-to-speed with what it does and how it works, check out
-[this RealPython tutorial][tutorial].
+We use [pytest][pytest] for our unit test suite.
+To get up-to-speed with what it does and how it works, check out [this RealPython tutorial][tutorial].
 Also highly recommended is [Python Testing with pytest, by Brian Okken][okken].

 [pytest]: https://docs.pytest.org/
 [tutorial]: https://realpython.com/pytest-python-testing/